Fisheryu1234/hugo-academic-jmwebsite_Fisher/content/authors/admin/_index.md

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 #- icon: cv
 #  icon_pack: ai
 #  link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "fisheryu@rice.edu"
+# email: "fisheryu@rice.edu"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+#user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors

 ---

-Xiaoyu Yu is a doctoral candidate in economics at Rice University. has research interests in and will be available for interviews for the 2022-2023 job market.
+Hi, welcome to your homepage!
+I am a doctoral candidate in economics at Rice University.
+My research fields are empirical industrial organization and applied microeconometrics.
+I will be available for interviews for the 2022-2023 job market.